Boom5426/MHFAN/README.md

 ![3](https://github.com/Boli-trainee/MHFAN-Model/assets/83391363/a2d6526a-4fce-4b46-850e-5b69a7f5a96a)

 ## Dataset reference
 The CoNIC dataset [[paper]](https://arxiv.org/pdf/2111.14485.pdf) [[Homepage]](https://conic-challenge.grand-challenge.org/) is currently the largest dataset used for nucleus segmentation in histopathological images stained with Hematoxylin and Eosin.
 This dataset comprises 4981 samples, each with a resolution of $256 \times 256$ pixels, and each sample has two types of annotations: nucleus segmentation and classification.
 It stands as one of the most extensive datasets available, containing approximately 500,000 labeled cell nuclei.
-Consistent with the processing of the Seg_Data dataset, to adapt this dataset for cell localization tasks, we first transformed it into a localization dataset.
+To adapt this dataset for cell localization tasks, we first transformed it into a localization dataset.
 Subsequently, we split the dataset into a training set, consisting of samples from [0, 4000], and a test set, consisting of samples from (4000, 4981], for validation purposes.

 ## Data processing
+'''
+python CoNIC_process.py
+'''

+### Processed dataset
+The processed dataset of CoNIC dataset can be found at [here](https://drive.google.com/drive/folders/1sQPfeg0sxFihFalPzBzn2HojRIbWi0ck?usp=drive_link)

+## References
-The data processing process refers to the paper:
+The data process refers to this paper:
 ```
 @article{li2023exponential,
   title={Exponential Distance Transform Maps for Cell Localization},